Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 ❏ Too many teachers of mathematics remain professionally isolated, without the benefits of collaborative structures and coaching, and with inadequate opportunities for professional development related to mathematics teaching and learning. (p.
 2)

 The purpose of this grant is to encourage teams of mathematics educators to engage in the process of writing and editing materials for mathematics teachers.
 The Mary P. Dolciani Halloran Foundation sponsors this grant to support synergy of ideas.
 Mary Dolciani was a prolific and innovative author of mathematics teaching materials.
 This grant encourages the time-honored tradition of writing and supports the research showing that collaboration with educators on new ideas can increase the breadth and depth of the mathematics content knowledge of mathematics teaching and learning.
 It is expected that up to two (2) new grants of $5,000 each will be funded each year.
-On receipt of a successful final report(s), grants may be funded at the discretion of the MET Board for a one-year extension up to two times (a maximum of $15,000 for the lifetime of any grant).
+On receipt of a successful final report(s), grants may be funded at the discretion of the MET Board for a one-year extension up to two times (for a maximum of $15,000 for the lifetime of any grant).

 Each grant is for a team of mathematics educators representing the following: